charrismatic/00_Notes/wordpress/wordpress_utility_functions.note.md

 $args

     (string|array) (Optional) Change 'title', 'title_left', and 'title_right' defaults.

     Default value: null

-see also: wp_parse_args(): Used to change defaults to user defined settings.
+see also: wp_parse_args(): Used to change defaults to user defined settings. see also: wp_parse_args(): Used to change defaults to user defined settings.

 ---